Frequently Asked Questions

 Do you pick up at airports?

-Yes, but some airports specify a special “pick up location” where you will have to meet licensed and authorized Transportation Network Companies (TNC's).
+You may request a pickup from an airport, but some airports specify a special “pick up location” where you will have to meet licensed and authorized Transportation Network Companies (TNC's).
 For most airports the operator will be able to help you find your location, but in all airports the driver will be able to tell you where to go.
 You can call your driver at any time by Pressing 3.
 You can also find the location by looking for signs that read "Ride Sharing Pickup Location" (or something similar).

 Can ride share drivers cancel a ride?